Square pyramidal number: Relations to other figurate numbers

 Four of these can then be joined by the height 4 pillar to make an even square pyramid, with layers $4, 16, 36, \dots$.

 Each layer is the sum of consecutive triangular numbers, i.e. $(1+3), (6+10), (15+21), \dots$, which, when totalled, sum to the tetrahedral number.

 Other properties

-The alternating series of unit fractions with the square pyramidal numbers as denominators is closely related to the Leibniz formula for π, although it converges more quickly.
+The alternating series of unit fractions with the square pyramidal numbers as denominators is closely related to the Leibniz formula for π, although it converges faster.
 It is:

 In approximation theory, the sequences of odd numbers, sums of odd numbers (square numbers), sums of square numbers (square pyramidal numbers), etc., form the coefficients in a method for converting Chebyshev approximations into polynomials.